mauriziopinto/SDCND-Advanced-Line-Finding/README.md

 The pipeline performs acceptably well on the challenge video, but it fails quite bad with the harder challenge video: very sharp bends are not detected correctly.

+The pipeline is based on many different parameters (Sobel kernel size, thresholds, etc) and it is quite difficult to find the right combination or, even better, a combination of parameters that can work in any conditions (lights, color of the asphalt, rain, etc)

 Something I would like to improve:

-* thresholding performances and resilience to different light conditions
+* thresholding performances and resilience to different conditions
+* more robust sanity check
+* rejection of outliers (left or right lane) based on history (e.g. the last 10 lanes detected)
 * overall performances (the pipeline, even on a quite powerful computer, is not fast enough to be used on a real stream coming from a dash camera for example)